YakiniA/02-CSS-Bootstrap-ResponsivePortfolio/README.md

 ## Unit 02 CSS and Bootstrap: Responsive Portfolio

 This assignment mainly focuses on a responsive view, the web application should display correctly on various devices.That means if it's an `xs` screen, content is displayed on the entire screen.
 On `sm` and larger screens, there are some margins present on either side of the screen.
-The web application is primarily developed by using Bootstrap and responsive view achieved by using media queries as needed.
-I also used an HTML validation service to ensure that it's a proper and valid HTML.
+The web application is primarily developed by using Bootstrap and responsive view achieved by using media queries as needed.I also used an HTML validation service to ensure that it's a proper and valid HTML.

 ### About Page/Home Page